STUDY ABROAD OPTIONS

 Transy has several ways for you to gain valuable experience in a host of other countries.
 Take a look at the opportunities available and find one that works best with your goals in mind.

-For semester long study abroad, Transylvania offers a portfolio of thirty-six approved GlobalTransy programs, where students pay their regular Transylvania tuition plus the general fee, room and board (room and board is dependent on program), and may use 100% of their institutional, state, and federal aid.
+For semester long study abroad, Transylvania offers a portfolio of thirty-five approved GlobalTransy programs, where students pay their regular Transylvania tuition plus the general fee, room and board (room and board is dependent on program), and may use 100% of their institutional, state, and federal aid.
 Whether or not a student pays room and board is determined by our three-tier system.

 During the four-week May term, students concentrate on one class and often get their first taste of international study.
 Many May term courses are team-taught and are highly interdisciplinary.